Gathering the Data

 Solution

-I chose to focus on standalone militaria stores rather than giant platforms like eBay, Amazon, or Facebook.
+To keep the data focused and manageable, I chose to target independent militaria stores instead of giant platforms like eBay, Amazon, or Facebook.
 While those had scale, they also came with too much noise, scraping complexity, and legal grey areas.
-The smaller, independent sites gave me cleaner, more focused product data.
-I built my list up to about 100 trusted websites, each catering to different corners of the collecting community.
-This narrowed focus gave me data that was both scrape-able and meaningful.
+By concentrating on smaller shops, I could build a dataset that was both cleaner and more meaningful.
+Over time, I grew the list to about 100 trusted websites, each catering to different corners of the collecting community.

 Result

 What started as a hunch turned into a mapped ecosystem of militaria dealers, from mom-and-pop shops to niche specialists.
-This foundation gave me the raw material I needed — diverse, messy, but relevant data that I could start turning into something structured and useful.
+This gave me the diverse, real-world data I needed — messy, but relevant — and provided the foundation to start structuring and analyzing the market.

 (Photo: One of my favorite shops before it closed — exactly the kind of independent source this project was built on.)